Listen to This Article:

 Technically, there are more than 25 types of chefs who could work in the kitchen under the brigade de cuisine.
 However, every kitchen is a little different, as are the types of chef jobs available.
 Generally speaking, these are some of the most common positions in the kitchen brigade system:

-Chef de Cuisine (Executive Chef)
+Chef de Cuisine (Executive Chef): The Leader of the Kitchen

 The executive chef is one of the most highly respected and coveted positions in the kitchen, which means it’s one of the harder statuses to achieve – and usually one of the highest paying positions.
 In order to occupy this station, you may need a wide array of culinary, communication, leadership, and business skills – many of which can be gained through a culinary education.
 Much responsibility falls on the shoulders of this role, but the reward can be fame when the restaurant gains acclaim.

-Sous Chef (Deputy Chef)
+Sous Chef (Deputy Chef): The Versatile Second-in-Command

 The sous chef is second-in-command in the kitchen.
 They have a hand in just about every kitchen operation, including overseeing all of the other chefs in the kitchen, creating staff schedules, handling inventory management, enforcing safety standards, aiding in equipment maintenance and being ready to hop on any station as needed.